cryptodashie/ipfs/README.md

 ![Logo](/images/ipfs.png)

 IPFS is a distributed web, allowing for sharing content like files, media, blogs and websites.
+This is a project to map out the decentralized web to identify interesting content.

 # ipfs scanning
 IPFS scanning can identify new hosted content or expose information leaks similar to Amazon S3 buckets.